mmunhall/flumer/README.md

 * Parititioning
     * Re-partition ymd to y, m, d
     * Add partitions for app, instance
+* Automate the creation of Impala partitions.
+Is this a job for Oozie?
 * Investigate Parquet
 * Investigate Kudu